 The vast majority of residents of Essex County drive to work, with 79% driving alone to work and another 9% carpooling.
 A small, but increasing share of residents use public transportation or bike or walk to work.
 Nearly 31,100 households in Essex County, comprising 11% of the county’s total, do not own a car.
 This is a lower rate than the state as a whole (at 12%), but still concerning given challenges with public transportation in the county.
 More than 1 in 5 households in Lawrence (24%) and Lynn (21%) were without cars.

-In 2015-19, 86% of households in Essex County have access to the Internet, on par with the state and greater than the national rate of 83%.
+In 2015-19, 86% of households in Essex County have access to the Internet, similar to the state and greater than the national rate of 83%.
 However, Internet access was considerably lower within certain communities in the region.
 In Lawrence, only 72% of residents had Internet access in 2015-19.

 The crime rate in Essex County has declined slightly since 2008.
 In 2019, the rate of reported crimes against people was 7.4 per 1,000 residents, lower than the statewide rate of 9.3.
 More notably, the rate of crimes against property was 15 per 1,000 residents in 2019, down from 30 in 2008 and a 7% decline from 2018.
 The rates of crimes against people and crimes against property in Essex County are a bit lower than the statewide rates, and slightly above the figures in Middlesex County.

-At 0.8 arrests per 1,000 residents, the drug-related arrest rate in Essex County in 2019 was similar to the statewide rate of 0.9 during the same year and similar to the rate found in Middlesex County.
+At 0.8 arrests per 1,000 residents, the drug-related arrest rate in Essex County in 2019 was similar to the statewide rate of 0.9 during the same year, while Lynn was almost double the rate (1.3).

 The rate of reported victims of domestic violence in Essex County in 2019 was 3.1 per 1,000 residents, similar to the prior year.
 While lower than the statewide figure, the rate of domestic violence in Essex County has been higher than the rate in Middlesex County.